-11.13 Formal requests for review of course grades should normally be resolved at the divisional level.
-A student may only appeal against the decision of the Division Review Committee on the basis of procedural irregularity in the review process within 10 working days following receipt of the decision on the formal review.
-A student may submit an appeal in writing to the Vice Principal (Academic).
+11.13 Formal requests for review of course grades should normally be resolved at the Faculty level.
+A student may only appeal against the decision of the Faculty Review Committee on the basis of procedural irregularity in the review process within 10 working days following receipt of the decision on the formal review.
+A student may submit an appeal in writing to the Vice President (Academic).
 The appellant should clearly indicate the grounds for appeal, and provide evidence in support of the appeal.

-The Vice Principal (Academic) will determine whether or not a prima facie case for appeal has been established.
-If, in the view of the Vice Principal (Academic), there is no prima facie case, then the appeal will be dismissed and the decision conveyed to the student normally no later than 10 working days following receipt of the appeal.
-The decision of the Vice Principal (Academic) to dismiss an appeal is final.
+The Vice President (Academic) will determine whether or not a prima facie case for appeal has been established.
+If, in the view of the Vice President (Academic), there is no prima facie case, then the appeal will be dismissed and the decision conveyed to the student normally no later than 10 working days following receipt of the appeal.
+The decision of the Vice President (Academic) to dismiss an appeal is final.

-- 11.14 If, in the view of the Vice Principal (Academic), there is a prima facie case, he/she will refer the matter to a UOWCHK/CCCU Academic Review Committee for consideration. - 11.15 If the UOWCHK/CCCU Academic Review Committee determines that the case is substantiated, the decision will be conveyed to the Assessment Panel to decide the actions to be taken.
-The Assessment Panel will report back to the UOWCHK/CCCU Academic Review Committee any decisions taken on cases referred via this procedure. - 11.16 The UOWCHK/CCCU Academic Review Committee should record its proceedings and resolutions.
-The decision on the appeal will be conveyed to the student in writing normally no later than 27 working days following receipt of the appeal case by the Vice Principal (Academic) and is final. - 11.17 The Divisional Grade Review Committees will submit a report of formal requests for review of course grades considered to the Academic Board annually.
-The UOWCHK/CCCU Academic Review Committee will submit an annual report to the Academic Board on all appeal cases received by the UOWCHK/CCCU Academic Review Committee.
+- 11.14 If, in the view of the Vice President (Academic), there is a prima facie case, he/she will refer the matter to the College Academic Review Committee for consideration. - 11.15 If the College Academic Review Committee determines that the case is substantiated, the decision will be conveyed to the Assessment Panel to decide the actions to be taken.
+The Assessment Panel will report back to the College Academic Review Committee any decisions taken on cases referred via this procedure. - 11.16 The College Academic Review Committee should record its proceedings and resolutions.
+The decision on the appeal will be conveyed to the student in writing normally no later than 27 working days following receipt of the appeal case by the Vice President (Academic) and is final. - 11.17 The Faculty Grade Review Committees will submit a report of formal requests for review of course grades submitted to the Academic Board annually.
+The College Academic Review Committee will submit an annual report to the Academic Board on all appeal cases received by the Committee Academic Review Committee.